Readings Blew Up The Scale

 - In this review of the Doctor Who 8th Doctor movie, Nash had a "Nerd Rage meter", and when it turned out the Doctor was half human, it finally blew up.
 Then it blew up again later on.

 - This trope became a minor Running Gag on The Nostalgia Critic.
 The Critic would count a certain feature in a movie; after a handful of examples, an explosion would sound and the Critic would cry out, "Oh, great, you blew up the (X) Meter!"

-- An episode of My Little Pony Tales featured a band talent show with a scale that measured how good the performance was.
+- An episode of My Little Pony Tales features a band talent show with a scale that measured how good the performance was.
 When the heroes performed their song, the scale hit the roof and blew up.

-- On Phineas and Ferb, Phineas was trying to track a cute little alien, so he built a cute-meter.
+- On Phineas and Ferb, Phineas is trying to track a cute little alien, so he built a cute-meter.
 Later he mentioned that he filtered Isabella's cuteness and when he turned the safety off, the cute-meter blew up.

 - In another episode, Homer is being interrogated by Agent Scully while hooked up to a lie detector.
 He didn't understand.